 You’ll notice if you look through the line items that some of them have a bit of extra text under the Collected column and Balance column:

 In the example above, Jane is letting us know for this particular line item, as of the end of the report period, this invoice was still unpaid.
 However, as of today’s date, it has since been paid.

 💡Pro Tip: If you click on the blue invoice text, you can find additional information on the payment, and the date it was collected:

-Anytime a new invoice is created in Jane, she will create a new line item in your Sales report corresponding to that particular service date.
+Anytime a new invoice is created in Jane, a new line item will be created in your Sales report corresponding to that particular service date.
 There are occasions where we might need to make changes to an invoice— for example, adding a discount for the patient.
 Whenever a significant change happens to an invoice, Jane will scrap the original and create a new one in its place, which is denoted by the extension after an invoice number.
 For example, invoice #1531-P01 is changed, so Jane deletes this and invoice #1531-P02 takes its place.

 If a change is made to an invoice on a different day than when it is created, it would be important to be able to track this change so that we can better understand how money is flowing in and out of the clinic— this is where Jane’s invoice reversals come in.
 Using Jane’s invoice reversals feature is optional for clinics to opt into by setting a Reconciliation Date in their Settings.

 To learn more about invoice reversals and how you can start using this feature at your clinic, please have a look at the following guides: